hashicorp/packer/website/source/docs/builders/googlecompute.html.md

     If preemptible is true this can only be `TERMINATE`.
 If preemptible is false, it defaults to `MIGRATE`

--   `preemptible` (boolean) - If true, launch a preembtible instance.
+-   `preemptible` (boolean) - If true, launch a preemptible instance.

 -   `region` (string) - The region in which to launch the instance.
 Defaults to to the region hosting the specified `zone`.